kc-bonilla/redshift-to-pendo-api-data-pipeline/README.md

 # data-pipeline-development

-Redshift-Pendo Integration
+## Redshift-Pendo Integration

 Outbound integration to extract data attributes from our Data Warehouse and pipe it to Pendo Target to be consumed and joined on Pendo Accounts/Visitors data, allowing for better insights & user experiences.

-Singer Basics
+### Singer Basics

-Tap
-Application that takes a configuration file and an optional state file as input and produces an ordered stream of record, state, & schema messages as output.
+**Tap**: Application that takes a configuration file and an optional state file as input and produces an ordered stream of record, state, & schema messages as output.

-Record Message
-JSON-encoded data of any kind.
+- **Record Message**: JSON-encoded data of any kind.
-	State Message
-Used to persist information between invocations of a Tap.
+- **State Message**: Used to persist information between invocations of a Tap.

-Schema Message
-Describes the datatypes of the records in the stream.
+- **Schema Message**: Describes the datatypes of the records in the stream.

 Pendo Target Request Parameters

 Data Stores
 Visitors: General information on all